The Magpie Rewards Program

 Digital conversion mode: First, take a photo of all of your points, with the numbers visible.
-Then tear all your points in half, take a photo of the resulting confetti, and throw them in the recycling or trash.
+Then tear all your points in half, take a photo of the resulting confetti, and throw them in the recycling.
 Email both photos to firstname.lastname@example.org and I'll look up your account, do some math*, and add the appropriate number of points to the new system.

 Luddite conversion mode: gather up your points, write your mailing address and email address on a piece of paper, stick it all in an envelope and mail it to:

 When I get them, I'll look up your account, do some math*, and add the appropriate number of points to the new system.
 Please print legibly; if I can not figure out who you are, I can not convert your points.
 Mind-reading and cryptology cost extra.